 ASAE Research Foundation Impact Surveys

-The ASAE Research Foundation is conducting weekly Association Impact Snapshot surveys to explore how associations are approaching critical decision-making about member, volunteer, staff, and constituent needs.
-This real-time data is helping to measure the scope and impact of the pandemic on the association community.
+The ASAE Research Foundation conducted a series of weekly Association Impact Snapshot surveys through the spring to explore how associations approached critical decision-making about member, volunteer, staff, and constituent needs.
+The data helped to measure the scope and impact of the early months of the pandemic on the association community.

 Note: CAE credits are not awarded for viewing recordings.